open-ephys/gui-docs/README.rst

 =========
-Template for Open Ephys Documentation
+Documentation for the Open Ephys GUI
 =========

 This documentation's source template was taken from the `Spinal HDL <https://github.com/SpinalHDL/SpinalDoc-RTD>`_ project.

 The theme is based on the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_

+For more detailed usage instructions, see the `Open Ephys Doc Template <https://github.com/open-ephys/doc-template>`_

 How to build this documentation
 ===============================

 With pipenv (recommended)
 -----------
-Requirements (system)

-* make

 Requirements (Python 3):